 Can I freeze these muffins?

 Yes, you sure can!
-Use a freezer safe sandwich bag.
-You can store 1 or 2 to a bag.
-Then reheat in the microwave for 30 seconds.
-For storing them without freezing, place them in an airtight container for 2-3 days.
+Use a freezer safe sandwich bag or airtight container.
+Reheat them in the microwave for 30 seconds.
+For storing them without freezing, place them in an airtight container for 2-3 days in the refrigerator.

-What substitutions can I use in this recipe?
+What substitutions can I use in these easy vegan blueberry muffins?

 You can swap the brown sugar with white or coconut sugar.
 Lastly, frozen blueberries can be used in replace of fresh.
 Thaw and drain the juices first before adding to the recipe.